guimilan/Semantic-Image-Segmentation/README.md

 ### 5.6 ./Semantic Segmentation - Practical example.ipynb

 This is the Jupyter notebook used to present the achieved results .
-It illustrates how to load the model, perform inference and visualize the results produced by the network.
+It illustrates how to load the model, perform inference and visualize the results produced by the network

 ### 5.7 ./utils.py

+Utility functions used to compute the expected output dimensions of convolutional and tranposed convolution layers

 ## 6. Code excerpts